-- Manage your toenails regularly cut them and keep them short and straight book an appointment with a chiropodist if necessary. - Foot hygiene wash your feet regularly and wear clean breathable socks every day.
+Manage your toenails - regularly cut them and keep them short and straight book an appointment with a chiropodist if necessary.

+✓ Foot hygiene - wash your feet regularly and wear clean breathable socks everyday.
 Make sure to dry your feet properly.
 This helps prevent infections and dry skin which can be painful.
-Ask your GP or pharmacist about creams to help your feet if there are any signs of infection or dryness. - Keep warm Cold feet can feel painful.
+Ask your GP or pharmacist about creams to help your feet if there are any signs of infection or dryness.

+✓ Keep warm - Cold feet can feel painful.
 Try fluffy socks or lined shoes/slippers to help keep your feet warm.
-Make sure your shoes/socks aren't too tight as this can affect your normal blood flow. - Insoles/footwear If your Physiotherapist has recommended insoles or specialised footwear it is important you wear them as this can help prevent any pain or issues with your feet. - If you're choosing your own footwear it is important to choose something that fits well and is supportive.
+Make sure your shoes/socks aren't too tight as this can

+- ✓ Insoles/footwear If your Physiotherapist has recommended insoles or specialised footwear it is important you wear them as this can help prevent any pain or issues with your feet. - ✓ If you're choosing your own footwear it is important to choose something that fits well and is supportive.
 The shoe should have a firm heel counter at the back, lightweight and breathable, but not too soft that it twists and bends very easily.
-Ideally the shoes/runners should be laces/velcro rather than slip on. - Refer to the St Michael's House footwear guide or ask your Physiotherapist if you need further information.
+Ideally the shoes/runners should be laces/velcro rather than slip on. - ✓ Refer to the SMH footwear guide or ask your Physiotherapist if you need further information.